MatthewFante/just_between_us_sql_friends/.ipynb_checkpoints/README-checkpoint.md

 <h1>Just Between Us SQL Friends</h1>
 <b>Rupaul's Drag Race: Analyzed</b>

-This repo contains my work-in-progress final project for the Code Louisville program.
+<li>This repo contains my final project for the Code Louisville program.
+A practical exploration Python for data science, including: Pandas data structures, SQL Database manipulation, and data visualization using MatPlotLib and Bokeh</li>

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MatthewFante/just_between_us_sql_friends/master?filepath=just_between_us_sql_friends.ipynb)

 <h3>Include a README file (or add to your project plan) the following items:</h3>

 <ul>
     <li><b>What question are you answering or problem are you analyzing?</b>
         <ul>

             <li>How does a queen's performance in their main season of RuPaul's Drag Race relate to their performance in All Stars? </li>
             <li>Did the queens who won <i>actually</i> perform the best?
 If not, who are the <i>real</i> winningest queens of all time?</li>
         </ul>